 Inside Columbia University’s New State-of-the-Art Media Hub

-Designed by LTL Architects and used by the Graduate School of Journalism, the center seeks to address the dramatic shifts in reportage.
+A new media hub at the Columbia University Graduate School of Journalism seeks to address the dramatic shifts in the profession.

 Courtesy Michael Moran/Otto